CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_sourmash.md

 We've taken care of configurating fastq_screen so that it knows where to find bowtie2 and where to look for the reference genomes.
 This information is pretty clearly outlined in the fastq_screen configuration file found at /usr/local/bin/fastq_screen_v0.12.0/fastq_screen.conf

 {% include important.html content="The reference genomes listed below have already been added to the configuration file.
-If you don't want a particular reference, you can comment it out.
-Please **do not** delete the configuration file or remove any of the lines in the file...just comment out.
-If you want to include a reference that is now listed below, please contact us for help." %}
+If you don't want a particular reference, and you are comfortable editing configuration files using the commnad line, feel free to comment out any of the references.
+However, please **do not** delete the configuration file itself or *remove* any of the lines in the file!
+If you want to use fastq_screen against a bowtie2 reference genome that is not listed below, please contact us for help." %}

 - Human
 - Mouse (*Mus musculus*)